moredure/moredure/README.md

 ![Demo](https://raw.github.com/fortress-shell/fortress-shell/master/demo.gif)

-If you have a great idea for SaaS I can help you with for sure.
+If you have any great idea for SaaS I can help you with for sure.